JuanJaimes9/PractReact/README.md

 ## Exercise 2

 On the second exercise, I created a timer that will update each second.
 I use hooks like <useState()> and <useEffect()>.
-This exercise have a single button for reset the timer.
+This exercise have three buttons; one for start, one fot pause and the last one for reset the timer.